Fallenbagel/jellyseerr/CONTRIBUTING.md

    pnpm dev
    ```

-   - Alternatively, you can use [Docker](https://www.docker.com/) with `docker-compose up -d`.
+   - Alternatively, you can use [Docker](https://www.docker.com/) with `docker compose up -d`.
 This method does not require installing NodeJS or Yarn on your machine directly.

 5. Create your patch and test your changes.